Dimildizio/DS_course/gradient-boosting/README.md

 README.md: this file.

 ## Next Steps
 Our next steps will be to explore the data and perform exploratory data analysis to identify important features and trends.
-We will also develop baseline models using simple regression techniques and evaluate their performance using metrics such as mean squared error.
+We will also develop baseline models using simple regression techniques and evaluate their performance using metrics such as mean squared error of logs of train and validation data.
 Finally, we will use more advanced machine learning techniques to build models that outperform the baseline models.
+Feature selection and feature engineering will also be performed.

 ## References
 House Prices - Advanced Regression Techniques Kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques